go-testfixtures/testfixtures/README.md

 This package aims to make writing functional tests for web apps written in Go easier.

-Basically this package mimics the "Rails' way" of writing tests for database applications, where sample data is kept in fixtures files.
+Basically this package mimics the ["Rails' way"][railstests] of writing tests for database applications, where sample data is kept in fixtures files.
 Before the execution of every test, the test database is cleaned and the fixture data is loaded into the database.

 The idea is running tests against a real database, instead of relying in mocks, which is boring to setup and may lead to production bugs not to being catch in